shivtarevikram/aws-lambda-api-gateway-cognito-integration/README.md

 ## Prerequisites

-- AWS account with permissions to manage VPC, Lambda, API Gateway, and Cognito
+- AWS account with permissions to manage VPC, Lambda, API Gateway, DynamoDB and Cognito
 - AWS IAM role with appropriate IAM permissions
 - AWS Lambda function with Python 3.8 or later